Where can I go for advice & information?

 What happens to the information that I give you?

-If you come in to speak to one of our project workers for advice then your details are kept private.
+If you come in to speak to one of our team members for advice then your details are kept confidentially.
 If you are receiving help from us, we will ask you to sign a Data Protection Consent Form.

 This is just to say that if we give your personal details to other agencies to help you, that we have done this with your permission.
 It is also so that we have your permission to hold your details on our files at SPACE@Connexions.
 If you want to find out more about this, just ask when you come in to visit.